INTO-CPS-Association/DTaaS/servers/auth/README.md

   This restricts access of the resource, allowing only users mentioned in the whitelist.

+### Updating Configuration

+To rules are currently static, i.e. do not update on runtime.
+To update the rules, change the conf file while the server is up, then recreate the traefik-forward-auth container in the running stack of containers.

+This will update the system with the new rules.

 ## Further work

 - This is a working demo.
 It will now be integrated with DTaaS,